benjaminwesson-okta/api/docs/endpoints/users.md

 *Note: These attributes are only available after a user is created*

-`activated` timestamp will only be avaialble to users activated after *06/30/2013*.
+`activated` timestamp will only be available to users activated after *06/30/2013*.

 `statusChanged` and `lastLogin` timestamps will be missing for users created before *06/30/2013*.
 They will be updated on next status change or login.